What is Debtor Days Ratio?

-Debtor Days calculates the number of days on average that a company needs to collect cash payments from its customers.
+Debtor Days Ratio is the number of days on average that a company needs to collect cash payments from its customers.

 A company’s debtor days is essentially a measure of how quickly the company can retrieve cash payments from its customers that paid using credit.

 How to Calculate Debtor Days (Step-by-Step)